 Device-based cryptographic identity

-Each device carries long-lived local identity material and publishes the prekey state needed to bootstrap direct chats.
+Each device carries long-lived local identity material and publishes the prekey state needed to bootstrap direct messaging.

 Technical

-Minyma is built around device identity, signed prekeys, one-time prekeys, encrypted attachment delivery, and a Double Ratchet model for direct chats.
+Minyma is built around device identity, a verified PQXDH post-quantum-strengthened direct-message bootstrap path, encrypted attachment delivery, and a Double Ratchet model for established direct messaging.

 The relay handles registration, queueing, push delivery, and attachment relay without needing the private keys required to read plaintext content.

-Each device carries long-lived local identity material and publishes the prekey state needed to bootstrap direct chats.
+Each device carries long-lived local identity material and publishes the prekey state needed to bootstrap direct messaging.

 The relay supports registration, queueing, push delivery, and attachment relay.
 It still sees some operational metadata even though it is not intended to hold plaintext content.